 Not only did Anji Play give parents and kids opportunities to discover something new within themselves, it also helped them discover the library in new ways and made activities like these more accessible.

 On some occasions, library staff showed up with Spoke N' Words - the library's mobile library brought to the community by way of a bicycle.

 "As a working parent, it is so nice to have a library program out in the community where I don't have to make a special trip into the library."

 This winter, Wild Rumpus received some special recognition by the City of Madison when librarian Carissa Christner accepted the Mayor's Design Award on behalf of Madison Public Library, Madison Public Library Foundation, and Madison Parks.

 The Mayor’s Design Awards recognize innovative public projects focusing on neighborhoods, arts, sustainability and high-quality design.

 More to Come

-Even though the summer series is over, there is plenty more Anji Play to be had.
-A new library series will start in January 2019 at Lussier Community Education Center, hosted by Alicia Ashman Library.
+There is plenty more Anji Play to be had.
+A new library series will start in June 2019.

 Always check the events calendar on the Madison Public Library website for the most up-to-date event listings.